isaacd9/syzygy/README.md

 syzygy
 ======

-code that powers the robot for FTC team 3231.
+Code that powers the robot for FTC team 3231.